pippim/pippim.github.io/index.md

 ## Python Program *stack-to-blog.py* Overview

+Converting Stack Exchange Q&A in markdown format isn't as simple as copying it over to Github pages.
-To generate this site's blog posts (which are really Stack Excahgne Answers), the Python program `stack-to-blog.py` was used.
+To generate Pippim's blog posts fromt Stack Excahgne posts, the python program `stack-to-blog.py` was used.
+This program automatically:

+- Cretates Jekyll front matter.
+- Selects Stack Exchange Posts based on meeting minimum criterea such as up-votes or accepted status.
+- Prints summary totals when finished.

+### Jekyll front matter

 Here is how Jekyll front matter is controlled:

 ``` python
 FRONT_SITE = "site: "